amarmer/InterceptVirtualMethod/README.md

 It is used in Windows mostly for COM interfaces methods interception.

-Bellow is example how it can be used.
+Bellow is an example how it can be used.

 ```C++
 #include <tchar.h>